Light

 }

-To generate a migration that reflects these changes, run edgedb migration create.
+To generate a migration that reflects all your changes, run edgedb migration create.

 Copy